I am an Assistant Professor in Department of Computer Science at Cornell University.

 - Secure Disaggregated Storage [OSDI'18]

 - Extending Serverless Architectures for Stateful Functions

-- Near-Perfect Datacenter Transport Design: Current network datacenter transport designs are extremely heuristic-y, which leads to extremely bad worst-case scenarios.
-We are designing and building datacenter transport designs that provide provable worst-case guarantees, including:
+- Near-Perfect Datacenter Transport Design: We are designing and building datacenter transport designs that provide provable worst-case guarantees.
+Some of the projects include:

 SIGCOMM'18 Best Student Paper Award.